mdopt.utils package#

 • a_l (np.ndarray) – Left isometry (i, j, m).

 • singular_values (np.ndarray) – List of singular values.
+Only returned if the decomposition strategy is set to svd.

 • b_r (np.ndarray) – Right isometry (n, k, l).